Alerts in HP Premium or Premium+ Support Dashboard

 Alert Types and Actions

-HP Premium or Premium+ Support Support several types of incidents.
+HP Premium or Premium+ Support supports several types of incidents.
 Three can be used to create warranty repair cases, while others provide helpful diagnostic insights.

 Predictive HDD Failure